tonydjukic/WooCommerce-ProductAddons-Label-Classes/README.md

 These files will NOT work as a standalone and are just a modification to the original WooThemes Product Add-ons plugin.

 Get the full extension here before attempting to use these files: http://www.woothemes.com/products/product-add-ons/

+The following files do not need to be replaced because they are no different than the original WooCommerce Product-Addons version:
+- addon-end.php
+- addon-start.php
+- select.php

+Updated to match WooCommerce Product-Addons version 2.4.0